kpchi/hackaguide/Pre-Planning/Ticketing.md

 			- Also allows word to spread to non-insider groups.
 However, this should be addressed during the initial batches to allow people travelling from afar to get cheap tickets.

 		Disadvantages:
-		- Can become a case of who has the fastest internet speed
+		- Can become a case of who has the fastest internet speed / can click the fastest.
-		- Disabled users unable to get ticket due to FCFS speed.
-How to release tickets without 'targeting' them.
+		- Unfriendly to disabled users, especially because of how fast tickets can go in FCFS.
+Need to release tickets but without being seen to be 'targeting' them.
+		- Effort required to cover all bases, i.e. rotating ticket releases

 	- Randomized Pool